 In other words, Vechain makes it easier for businesses to count their inventory, track goods all the way back to the producer, and stay on top of all the logistics.

 Other traditional companies are trying to develop their own blockchain-powered products in competition with Vechain.
 These include giants like IBM, SAP, and BMW.
-However, Vechain has a clear lead as of April 2021.
+However, Vechain has a clear lead.

 Does Vechain Have a Future?